georgeracu/947g5/docs/Project-plan.md

 Based on the requirements of the module, we decided that we are a [Product Team](https://martinfowler.com/articles/products-over-projects.html).
 A Product Team has a few attributes that differentiate itself from a Project Team:

-* We are funded as a team.
+- We are funded as a team - for building, running and maintaining the product.
 The currency we use is time, we have a budget of _n_ days that is available until the end of the module.
-* We are funded for building, running and maintaining the software system.
-* We will last as a team as long as we have business relevance, in our case until the final deadline.
+- We will last as a team as long as we have business relevance, in our case until the final deadline.
-* Our roadmap is built and prioritized by the Product Owner in collaboration with their business counterparts.
+- Our roadmap is built and prioritized by the Product Owner in collaboration with their business counterparts.
-* We define success as a direct improvement of a business metric, ideally against well defined KPIs.
+- We define success as a direct improvement of a business metric, ideally against well defined KPIs.

 ### Team Structure and Organisation